Onboarding 101: How to boost employee retention

-If you fully utilize available technology, consistently check-in, and provide support to a new joiner as well as prepare and plan ahead, you can overcome the challenges of virtual onboarding.
+If you fully utilise available technology, consistently check-in, and provide support to a new joiner as well as prepare and plan ahead, you can overcome the challenges of virtual onboarding.

 As you come to the end of this guide, we hope you learned something new and feel better prepared to create a positive onboarding experience for employees.

-What was your favorite tip that you’ll implement?
+What was your favourite tip that you’ll implement?
 Do you have anything to add?

 Let us know by leaving a quick comment below.